28 Jul 2022

 The need for an increased amount of alcohol to achieve the same effect

-There are also many dangerous withdrawl symptoms, some include:
+There are also many dangerous withdrawal symptoms, some include:

-According to Drink Aware, approximately one in 10 people with alcohol withdrawal syndrome are affected by seizures.7 If left untreated, up to one in three of these patients go on to experience delirium tremens.
+According to Drink Aware, approximately one in 10 people with alcohol withdrawal syndrome are affected by seizures.
+If left untreated, up to one in three of these patients go on to experience delirium tremens.
+There are a variety of dangers of alcohol withdrawal so it's important to seek guidance when trying to remove alcohol safely.

 Behavioural changes